ebrandi/FDD-book/content/chapters/part1/chapter-04.md

  *
  * Classic pitfalls with pointers to structs, rewritten to avoid malloc.
  * Build and run each case and read the console output as you go.
+ *
+ * NOTE: This file intentionally contains ONE warning for make_device_bad()
+ *       to demonstrate what the compiler catches.
+This is expected!
  */

 #include <stdio.h>